sunnybank101/BellTower/README.md

 Bells can also be silenced using the simulator webpage to turn off bells that you want to ignore

+Default bell sounding delays can be configured within the nodered flow for handstroke and backstroke.
+A reset to handstroke button is on the simulator webpage

 <a href="photos">Photo Library</a> shows how this system has been installed in the Sherfield English tower in Hampshire UK.

 <img src="system.png"  alt="system overview">